devxpod/GDC/readme.md

 ### Commands
 * start-auth0.sh [-h|host|internal] - starts auth0 mock container in specified mode.
 If not specified will attempt to autodetect.
 * stop-auth0.sh [-h|host|internal] - stops auth0 mock container.
 If not specified will attempt to autodetect.
+* get-auth-token.sh [username] - logs into auth0 mock and returns auth token.
+Builds URL with $AUTH0_CONTAINER_NAME and defaults to login of $AUTH0_DEFAULT_USER with pw of $PASSWORD unless username param is specified then that name will look up password in users-local.json or users.json file being used by Auth0 mock.